whr812756608/JPMC-question-2/README.md

 # Particle Flows for State-Space Models
 ### Implementation for: **Part 1 – From classical filters to particle flows**

-This repository implements the complete pipeline required in **Part 1** of the assignment:
+This repository implements the complete pipeline required in **Part 1** of the qusstion 2:

 1. **Classical filtering** for linear & nonlinear state-space models
 2. **EKF/UKF/PF** for nonlinear & non-Gaussian SSMs